IONISx/edx-theme/readme.md

 # ioc-edx-theme

-> This repository contains the OpenEdX theme used by IONISx.
+> This repository contains the Open edX theme used by IONISx.

 Inspired by Stanford’s [works](https://github.com/Stanford-Online/edx-theme).